Entertainment Technician Certification Program (ETCP)

 CITT/ICTS will continue to work with its Québec section CQICTS in assuring that the French ETCP paper and pencil arena and theatre rigging exams be made available annually, notably during the EN COULISSE tradeshow, which is usually held in April in Montréal, and in September, depending of the demand.
 Our goal is to ensure an annual and recurrent administration of the French ETCP pencil and paper rigging exams in Québec.

-For more information about the administration of the French exams, please contact CQICTS at
+For more information about the administration of the French exams, please contact the CQICTS.

 On-line Practice Exams

-The French certification exams are available in the paper and pencil version, unlike the English examinations, which are available online as well as in paper and pencil version.
+The French certification exams are available only in the paper and pencil version, and the English examinations are available online as well as in paper and pencil version.
 In addition, the ETCP online practice exams of 50 questions were also translated into French and are available online at a low cost.

 Bilingual Glossary

-Cultural sector consensus has led the CQRHC (Conseil québecois des ressources humaines en culture) to recommend the Entertainment Technician Certification Program (ETCP) for the accreditation of experienced Theatre and Arena riggers.
-For more information on ETCP, visit their website.
+Cultural sector consensus has led CQRHC - Conseil québécois des ressources humaines en culture (now Compétence Culture) to recommend the Entertainment Technician Certification Program (ETCP) for the accreditation of experienced Theatre and Arena riggers.

-The CQRHC has mandated Collège Lionel-Groulx to design and exclusively offer a 35-hour advanced professional development program for experienced riggers.
-For more information, visit their website (in French only).
+They mandated Collège Lionel-Groulx to design and exclusively offer a 35-hour advanced professional development program for experienced riggers.